estods3/Drone/README.md

 # Drone
 This project is for a NodeMCU (ESP32) based DIY quadcopter that you can control from your phone over WiFi.
-This repo provides the design files for the custom flight controller hardware and software as well as the frame.
+This repo provides the design files for the custom flight controller hardware and software on a 5 inch FPV frame kit.

+## Frame
+TBD

 ## Features